Wiszowate

 Wiszowate is a village in the administrative district of Gmina Grabowo, within Kolno County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 11 km north-east of Kolno and 82 km north-west of the regional capital Białystok.

 History

 Village founded before 1424.
 Family nest of noble (szlachta) family of Wiszowaty (branch using the "Abdank" coat-of-arms).
 The family still lives there.
 In 15th century members of the family founded another two villages of the same name: Wyszowate in Podlaskie Voivodeship and Wyszowate in Warmian-Masurian Voivodeship.